d3fc/d3fc/packages/d3fc-series/README.md

 If *width* is specified, sets the line width and returns this series.
 If *width* is not specified, returns the current line width.

+<a name="seriesBoxplot_equals" href="#seriesBoxplot_equals">#</a> *seriesBoxplot*.**equals**(*equals*)

+The SVG and canvas implementations do not support this property.

+If *equals* is specified, sets the equality function used to compare *previousData* with *data*.
+The result of this check is used to control whether the data is reprojected and rescaled.
+If *equals* is not specified, returns the current equality function which defaults to always returning false indicating the data has changed.

+<a name="seriesBoxplot_scaleMapper" href="#seriesBoxplot_scaleMapper">#</a> *seriesBoxplot*.**scaleMapper**(*scaleMapper*)

+The SVG and canvas implementations do not support this property.

+If *scaleMapper* is specified, sets the function used to map first the xScale and then the yScale onto matched pairs of JavaScript and WebGL implementations.
+If *equals* is not specified, returns the current scale mapper which defaults to [webglScaleMapper](https://github.com/d3fc/d3fc/packages/d3fc-webgl#webglScaleMapper).

+The returned JavaScript scale is equality checked using a reference comparison to determine whether the data needs to be rescaled.
+If the reference is the same as the previous render, the values associated with the scale are not rescaled.

 ### Errorbar

 ![](screenshots/errorbar.png)